WildDogTeam/lib-ios-wildgeo/README.md

 ## 感谢 Thanks

-demo-ios-wilddoggeo is built on and with the aid of several  projects.
+demo-ios-wildgeo is built on and with the aid of several  projects.
 We would like to thank the following projects for helping us achieve our goals:

 Open Source: